Skip to product information

 No symptoms at all in early stages of kidney disease

-Who should be test
+Who should be tested

 Recommended for individuals with high blood pressure, diabetes, or a family history of kidney disease.
 Ideal for those experiencing fatigue, swelling, or changes in urination, or for anyone taking medications that may affect kidney function.
 Also suitable for individuals seeking to monitor kidney health proactively—even in the absence of symptoms.